 - Lack of training

 - Unsafe driving in road conditions

 Students can suffer a wide variety of possible injuries in school bus accidents

 - Broken bones

-According to the National Highway Traffic Safety Administration (NHTSA), students are about 70 times more likely to get to school safely when taking a bus rather than a car.
-NHTSA reported that 1,147 of the 320,874 fatal motor vehicle traffic crashes between 2007 and 2016 (0.4 percent) were classified as school-transportation-related, and 1,282 people were killed in school-transportation-related crashes, which was an average of 128 fatalities per year.
+According to the National Highway Traffic Safety Administration (NHTSA), students are about 70 times more likely to get to school safely when taking a bus than in a car.
+NHTSA reported that of 1,147 of the 320,874 fatal motor vehicle traffic crashes between 2007 and 2016, 0.4 percent were classified as school-transportation-related.
+One thousand two hundred eighty-two people were killed in school-transportation-related crashes, an average of 128 yearly fatalities.

 According to NHTSA, 70 percent of the people killed in school-transportation-related crashes were occupants of other vehicles.
 Nonoccupants such as pedestrians represented 20 percent of the fatalities, and 9 percent of the fatalities were occupants of the school transportation vehicles.

-NHTSA reported that 118 occupants of school transportation vehicles, including 50 drivers and 68 passengers, and 98 school-age pedestrians (18 years of age and younger) were killed in school-transportation-related crashes between 2007 and 2016.
-There were also 216 pedestrian fatalities in these crashes, including 163 cases of pedestrians being struck by school transportation vehicles and 52 cases in which they were struck by another vehicle.
+NHTSA reported that 118 occupants of school transportation vehicles, including 50 drivers and 68 passengers.
+98 school-age pedestrians (18 years of age and younger) were killed in school transportation-related crashes between 2007 and 2016.
+There were also 216 pedestrian fatalities in these crashes.
+These include 163 cases of pedestrians being struck by school transportation vehicles and 52 cases in which they were struck by another vehicle.

 If your child sustained serious injuries or was killed in a school bus accident in New York, contact Hach & Rose, LLP for help getting the compensation you deserve.
-Call (212) 779-0057 or contact us online to schedule a free consultation with a knowledgeable member of our team today.
+Call (212) 779-0057 or contact us online to schedule a free consultation today with a knowledgeable team member.